The Morning a Humpback Whale Looks You in the Eye in Tonga

 Tonga isn't cheap.
 Guesthouse rooms run TOP 100-250/night ($42-105).
 Meals are TOP 25-60 ($10-25).
 A whale trip is TOP 500-700/day (~$210-295).
 Everything is imported.

 But here's the thing.
-I've stayed at luxury resorts that cost five times as much and given me a tenth of the experience.
-The morning that whale looked at me was worth every Pa'anga I spent getting to Tonga.
+Luxury resorts can cost five times as much and give you a tenth of the experience.
+The morning a whale looks at you is worth every Pa'anga it takes to get to Tonga.

-On my last morning in Neiafu, I swam in the harbor at dawn.
-The water was calm and warm and the sun hadn't cleared the hills yet.
-Somewhere in the distance, a whale breached — a dark shape arcing out of blue water and crashing back down.
+On your last morning in Neiafu, swim in the harbor at dawn.
+The water is calm and warm and the sun hasn't cleared the hills yet.
+Somewhere in the distance, a whale breaches — a dark shape arcing out of blue water and crashing back down.

-I floated on my back and listened to the silence of the last kingdom in the Pacific.
+Float on your back and listen to the silence of the last kingdom in the Pacific.

 Some places you visit.
 Some places rearrange you.
-Tonga rearranged me.
+Tonga rearranges you.